MLKiiwy/test-bloomon/README.md

 If you try to execute a lint (eslint) on the code, there are some bad practice I use for simplifying this test (param reassign, ...)

-If you have any question, please put comments in the PR.
+If you have any questions, please open issues.

 ## Requirements